softonic/marko-hot-reload/README.md

         mobile-index.tpl
 ```

-If `header.tpl` is modified, the Hot Reload invalidates it and all its direct ancestors up to the templates folder, as well as all the page templates.
+Whenever `header.tpl` is modified, the Hot Reload will invalidates it & all its direct ancestors up to the templates folder, as well as all the page templates.
 I.e. all the files invalidated are:

 - /client/views/layout/components/header.tpl
 - /client/views/layout/desktop-layout.tpl